-- 1. Jack the trailer UP until the wheel rotates freely; - 2.
-Secure the trailer with jackstands; - 3.
-Locate the adjusting slot in the backing plate and remove the protective plate; - 4.
+- 1. Jack the unit UP until the wheel rotates freely. - 2.
+Secure the unit with jackstands. - 3.
+Locate the adjusting slot in the backing plate and remove the protective plate. - 4.
 With a standard adjusting tool or screwdriver, rotate the star wheel until the brake drag makes it difficult for the wheel to turn. - 5.
-The star wheel now must be turned the opposite direction to allow the wheel to turn freely 3/4-to-1 revolution when spun; - 6.
-Replace the protective plug; - 7.
-Repeat the procedure for the other wheels; and - 8.
-Lower trailer.
+The star wheel now must be turned the oppostie direction to allow the wheel to turn freely 3/4 to 1 revolution when spun. - 6.
+Replace the protective plug. - 7.
+Repeat the procedure for the other wheels. - 8.
+Lower unit.

-NOTE: Brakes on new trailers may require repeated brake applications during the first 25 miles of travel to "burnish" the lining material.
+Note: Brakes on new units may require repeated brake applications during the first 25 miles of travel to "burnish" the lining material.
 The burnish process assures a proper match between lining material and drum surface.
 It also allows the magnet to set itself to the armature plate.
-These brake burnish applications should be made at 1/2-to-1 mile intervals while traveling at 20 to 30 mph without overheating the brake system.
+These brake burnish applications should be made at 1/2 to 1 mile intervals while traveling at 20 to 30 mph without overheating the brake system.
 Overheating occurs when brakes begin to fade.
 DO NOT burn-in your brakes by "dragging" them!